The VR Industry, Part 4: The Overall VR Ecosystem

 The favoritism of individual pieces of content over separate apps is yet another reason why I don’t believe in the long-term viability of the walled garden-style video apps that I covered in part three of this series.

 This begs the question: What will cinematic VR look like in the next few years?
+What is the future of VR entertainment?
 This will be the topic of my final post in this series.

 Get fresh insights, news and analysis with CinematicVR’s newsletter, delivered to your inbox with l♥ve, every 2 weeks.
 Sign up now!